 A combination of taxis, the local bus and tuk tuks.

-8. What is your top tip for families travelling to Chiang Mai?
+8. What is your top tip for travelling to Chiang Mai with kids?

 Go with an open mind and intend to just soak it all up rather than plan out a “to do” list of attractions.